IBM/universal-connectors/filter-plugin/logstash-filter-oua-guardium/README.md

 ## Limitations

-- A syntactically correct SQL query which results in a database server error will appear in both the full SQL report and the exception report.
+- If a syntactically correct SQL query causes a database server error, the query appears in both the full SQL report and the exception report.